 Labels

-A set of labels used to carry metadata associated with a tensor map.
+Opaque type representing a set of labels used to carry metadata associated with an mts_block_t or an mts_tensor_t.

-This is similar to a list of count named tuples, but stored as a 2D array of shape (count, size), with a set of names associated with the columns of this array (often called dimensions).
+This is similar to a list of named tuples, but stored as a 2D array with a set of dimension names associated with the columns of this array.
 Each row/entry in this array is unique, and they are often (but not always) sorted in lexicographic order.

 The following functions operate on mts_labels_t:

-This function allocates memory which must be released mts_labels_free when you don’t need it anymore.
+This function allocates memory which must be released with mts_labels_free when you don’t need it anymore.

 Parameters: